Dealing with Insurance Claim Denial

 What can you do?

 - You can present documentation that proves you’ve met one of the relevant injury thresholds.
-If the liability insurance carrier still denies your claim, its denial should address the additional issues that apply.
+If the liability insurance carrier still denies or refuses to pay your car accident claim, its denial should address the additional issues that apply.

 The At-Fault Driver Has Coverage Problems